Fody/Anotar/README.md

 ## Why not use CallerInfoAttributes

 The CallerInfoAttributes consist of  [CallerLineNumberAttribute](http://msdn.microsoft.com/en-us/library/system.runtime.compilerservices.callerlinenumberattribute.aspx),  [CallerFilePathAttribute](http://msdn.microsoft.com/en-us/library/system.runtime.compilerservices.callerfilepathattribute.aspx) and [CallerMemberNameAttribute](http://msdn.microsoft.com/en-us/library/system.runtime.compilerservices.callermembernameattribute.aspx).
-The allow you to pass information about the caller method to the callee method.
+They allow you to pass information about the caller method to the callee method.

 So some of this could be achieved using these attributes however there are a couple of points that complicate things.